Indian coal allocation scam: BJP response

-CBI and Income Tax Investigation
+CBI and income tax investigation

 On 31 May 2012, Central Vigilance Commission (CVC) based on a complaint of two Bharatiya Janata Party Member of Parliament Prakash Javadekar and Hansraj Ahir directed a CBI enquiry.Income Tax Department also started an enquiry based on the reference by the two BJP MP's.

 There were leaks of the report in media in March 2012 which claimed the figure to be around ₹10600 billion.
 It is called by the media as the Mother of all Scams.
 Discussion about the issue was placed in the Parliament on 26 Aug 2012 by the prime minister Manmohan Singh with wide protests from the opposition.

 According to the Comptroller and Auditor General of India, this is a leak of the initial draft and the details being brought out were observations which are under discussion at a very preliminary stage.

 On 29 May 2012, Prime Minister Manmohan Singh offered to give up his public life if found guilty in this scam.

 Formation of Inter-Ministerial Group (IMG)

 At the end of June 2012, coal ministry decided to form an Inter-Ministerial Group (IMG), to decide on either de-allocation or forfeiting the Bank Guarantees (BG) of the companies that did not develop allotted coal blocks.
 Zohra Chatterji, additional secretary, coal ministry was named as Chairman of the IMG.
 Other IMG members include representatives from power, steel, departments of economic affairs, industrial policy and promotion, and law and justice.

 Significantly, the decision was taken after the CVC had already ordered a CBI enquiry into alleged irregularities.

-As of 26 September 2012, the IMG has reviewed 31 coal blocks.
-Out of these, it has recommended de-allocation of 13 coal blocks and encashment of bank guarantees of 14 allottees.
+As of 26 September 2012, the IMG had reviewed 31 coal blocks.
+Out of these, it recommended de-allocation of 13 coal blocks and encashment of bank guarantees of 14 allottees.